 “Advertisers are very good at creating a culture of giving and being prepared for finding that right gift,” Byrd says.
 “There is a great expectation and buildup of what it will mean when a person receives it.
 Advertisers also know about the satisfaction of the deal — something that looks like an expensive gift but the person purchased it for a deal.”

 Gifts can also bring on feelings of negativity for both the giver and recipient when the gift is much more or much less than they expected.
+Like if they are expecting much, and you just give them mattress for your child, it will cause negative feelings on their part.

 “A person can have immediate feelings of resentment if they feel a person has not spent enough,” Byrd says.
 “They feel undervalued or cheated.
 Or perhaps the gift expresses more feelings than expected.”